Direct Homeless Exits Through City Programs

 How the City is Performing

-Though fewer individuals and families have exited homelessness due to placement in permanent supportive housing in FY 2015-16 compared to FY 2014-15, placements exceeded the target and, additionally, there currently are a number of new buildings in the pipeline for DHSH housing programs.
-Compared to FY 2014-15, more homeless have been reunited with family and friends through Homeward Bound in FY 2015-16.
+Though fewer individuals and families exited homelessness due to placement in permanent supportive housing in FY 2015-16 compared to FY 2014-15, placements exceeded the target and, additionally, there currently are a number of new buildings in the pipeline for DHSH housing programs.
+Compared to FY 2014-15, more homeless were reunited with family and friends through Homeward Bound in FY 2015-16.
 Part of this growth is likely attributable to the increased staffing and resources provided to the Homeward Bound program.
 In FY 2015-16, the Homeward Bound program increased by six staff members, to make a total team of eight.

 In FY 2015-16, HSA assisted 566 individuals (including single adults and members of families) in exiting homelessness through placement in permanent supportive housing.
 The agency outperformed its annual target of 500 by 13 percent.
 HSA served 880 individuals through the Homeward Bound program, outperforming its target of 750 by 17 percent.